PAIR-code/lit/documentation/ui_guide.md

-    visualizations at full-page height on the left, tools for inspecting and manipulating examples and their associated predictions in the upper right, and a collection of tabs supporting different analytical tasks in the lower left.
+    visualizations at full-page height on the left, tools for inspecting and manipulating examples and their associated predictions in the upper right, and a collection of tabs supporting different analytical tasks in the lower right.
 Note that this was introduced in v1.0 as an experimental feature, your feedback is appreciated.

 ## Datapoint Selections